 Glasgow Women's Library

-A key source of information about women, run largely by volunteers
+A key source of information about women in Scotland

 International Association of Labour History Institutions